 Saturday, July 4, 2009

-knowledge leads to happiness - विद्या ददाति विनयम्
+Knowledge leads to happiness - विद्या ददाति विनयम्

 (true/complete) knowledge gives discipline, from discipline comes worthiness, from worthiness one gets wealth, from wealth (one does) good deeds, from that (comes) joy.